 The NewHeights XT is the first desk I have tested to make a secondary use out of the upper cross support system.
 Instead of making it only a solid bar system, they have turned it into a horizontal wire management trough.
 Within the trough are additional pass through holes on both the bottom and side of the wire management system.
 I think this was a really smart decision and it allows you to hide a ton of wires.
 It is big enough to fit power strips and small surge protectors as well.

-The NewHeights XT comes with a twelve year warranty on all electrical components and ten years on the structural components.
+The NewHeights XT comes with a lifetime warranty on all electrical components and ten years on the structural components.
 This is the best warranty in the electric standing desk category.

 Testing the Specs